joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-24-raspi-apache-opensong.md

 Some of my screenshots have different names, that's because I was doing it in German.

+# Update August 2020

+I have discontinued that project and there will be no further blog post.

+*Why?*

+It's the usability!
+It's just too complicated for users:

+I have started with publishing the songs on a usual web server on the internet.
+It had a basic authentication because you are not allowed to just publish songs on the internet for free for everyone.

+There were several problems:

+* Some people don't have smart phones and even if you give them a tablet, they cannot handle it.
+* Some mobile browsers cannot handle basic authentication, e.g. firefox focus
+* Most important: Today's internet users cannot distinguish between an url and a google search.
+They just google everything.
+Some only use the google search app, and do not start with a browser anymore.
+For me that was very disappointing to see.
+Could you think those people can easily connect to a raspberry pi provided wifi and access a website on that wifi?

+Sorry for that.

 *Any comments or suggestions?
 Leave an issue or a pull request!*